What is Buccal Fat?

 Who is a good candidate for Buccal fat removal surgery?

-An ideal candidate for buccal fat reduction has prominent zygomatic or cheekbones that are obscured by pronounced cheekbones.
+An ideal candidate for buccal fat reduction in Marin County has prominent zygomatic or cheekbones that are obscured by pronounced cheekbones.
 Such patients tend to lack an angular face shape.
 By removing the buccal fat pads, their cheeks will appear less full and their cheekbones will be more prominent.

 Buccal fat reduction is not indicated in cases of malar hypoplasia or a flat cheekbone.
 In these patients, the removal of buccal fat pads will result in hollow cheeks.
 As a result, it is important to understand that buccal fat removal is not a substitute for augmentation of the malar area.